 Then things got weird.
 I mean really weird.
 Thomas became so stupefied, so blindsided by the fluffy warm yummy enclosure of love, he was immobilized.
 His little head appeared over the side of the tub.
 His little mouth was partly open.
 His eyes had “morphine” written all over them.
 His movement … well, he had no movement, if you want to know the truth.
 If this moment were a Winona Ryder film it would be called Cat, Interrupted.
 His look was so intense, so uncompromisingly checked out, so absolute that I got a little scared.

 Let’s look at that again.
 It bears repeating.

 Thomas held this inert pose, this wholly inanimate, all-consuming gesture, for about 10 solid minutes.
 Even then, his motion bordered on the imperceptible.

-And he stayed that way for just as long.
+He stayed in the slightly altered position for just as long.
 Want to know remarkable?
 Want to see unthinkable?
 Look what was waiting for Thomas just a few feet away in his food bowl:

-CHICKEN!
-In his freakin’ food bowl!
+Chicken!
+In his food bowl!
 Thomas usually starts to harass Daphne and I for chicken (or pork, or beef, or bacon) a couple of days before we even know we’re going to the supermarket to buy it.
 Yet he ignored this chicken.
 For hours.

 Then he rolled over.

 Daphne and I think he might have come out of the hot tub Friday night — but just long enough to take a whiz and get another beer or whatever.
-Saturday morning he was still “in the soup,” as it were.
+Saturday morning he was still “in the soup.”

 I petted him, and he did his usual “fall down” thing — except within the confines of the warm, murky, fluffy ecstasy of his kitty hot tub.